davmre/matrizer/README.md

 as a source of inspiration rather than something to be blindly trusted.

-Interactive Version
+Web Interface
 -----
-Matrizer is available over the web at [matrizer.org](http://www.matrizer.org).
-This is the easiest way to use it.
-Unfortunately there's currently no documentation.
+Matrizer is available through a web interface at [matrizer.org](http://www.matrizer.org).
+This is the easiest way to get started; unfortunately there's currently no documentation.

 The rest of this file describes building the local command-line version, and is mostly of interest to potential developers.

 Setup
 -----